-The Chase Sapphire Preferred credit card is the first card I suggest for almost anyone, no matter what your travel goals are.
+The card_name credit card is the first card I suggest for almost anyone, no matter what your travel goals are.
 At the very least, the welcome bonus of 60,000 is worth $750 towards travel if redeemed through the Chase Ultimate Rewards travel portal.
 But you can potentially get even more value out of those points by using transfer partners such as British Airways!
 Click here for more information about all of your flight options with Chase Ultimate Rewards.

 DFW to Buenos Aires (EZE)